matbuoro/matbuoro.github.io/about.md

 ---

 Understanding the origin of life history variations of organisms, and then their capacity of adaptation to environmental change, requires studying life history strategies and evolutionary processes that drive them.
-My primary research goals are directed toward investigating _eco-evolutionary dynamics_.
-It involves exploring _life history evolution_, _dispersal strategies_ and associated _evolutionary processes_ in the wild such as selective survival, evolutionary trade-offs (e.g., cost of reproduction) and phenotypic plasticity (e.g., conditionalI strategies).
+My primary research goals are directed toward investigating _eco-evolutionary dynamics_ and the impacts on demography _evolutionary demography_.
+It involves exploring _life history evolution_, _dispersal strategies_ and associated _evolutionary processes_ in the wild such as selective survival, evolutionary trade-offs (e.g., cost of reproduction) and phenotypic plasticity (e.g., conditional strategies).